-The MPL’s local history collection includes materials relating to the history of the town of Brookfield and surrounding areas, as well as genealogical materials.
+The Merrick Public Library’s local history collection includes materials relating to the history of the town of Brookfield and surrounding areas, as well as genealogical materials.
 The collection consists of books, newspapers, photographs, maps, postcards, yearbooks, town directories, images, street lists, town/annual reports, documents, atlases, vital records, and more.

 Town of Brookfield

 Thanks to generous donations from local historian and cartographer Robert Wilder (1933-2015), the library houses a substantial map collection.
 These maps are part of the Robert W. Wilder, Sr. Historical Collection, a compilation of historic material which is also located in the library.
 In addition to the 54 maps, the Collection includes Mr. Wilder’s collection of local history books and his many files and research papers.
 Mr. Wilder’s files are stored in archival boxes purchased in his memory by the Friends of the Quabbin.

 Robert W. Wilder, Sr.